 Visiting Arbroath – A Tale of Scottish Independence and Smoked Fish

-Arbroath is a small Scottish fishing town on the coast just north of Dundee.
+Arbroath is a small Scottish fishing town on the coast just north of Dundee and about an hour and a half drive from Edinburgh.
 It has two main claims to fame – the Arbroath Smokie and an ancient Abbey where the Declaration of Arbroath was signed – one of the first formal statements of Scottish independence.
-Here’s why you should visit Arbroath and more about the two unique features of the town.
+Here’s a guide to explain more about why you should visit Arbroath and the two unique features of the town.

 Table of Contents